Elena Poniatowska: Background

-Poniatowska was born with the name of Helène Elizabeth Louise Amelie Paula Dolores Poniatowska Amor in Paris, France, in 1932.
-Her father was Polish-French, Prince Jean Joseph Évremond Sperry Poniatowski (son of Prince André Poniatowski), born to a prominent family distantly related to the last king of the Polish–Lithuanian Commonwealth, Stanisław August Poniatowski.
-Her mother was French-born heiress María Dolores Paulette Amor de Yturbe, whose Mexican family lost land and fled Mexico after the ouster of Porfirio Díaz during the Mexican Revolution.
-Poniatowska's extended family includes an archbishop, the primate of Poland, a musician, several writers and statesmen including Benjamin Franklin.
+Poniatowska was born Helène Elizabeth Louise Amelie Paula Dolores Poniatowska Amor in Paris, France, in 1932.
+Her father was Prince Jean Joseph Évremond Sperry Poniatowski (son of Prince André Poniatowski), born to a prominent family distantly related to the last king of the Polish–Lithuanian Commonwealth, Stanisław August Poniatowski.
+Her mother was French-born heiress María Dolores Paulette Amor de Yturbe, whose Mexican family lost land and fled Mexico after Porfirio Díaz was ousted during the Mexican Revolution.
+Poniatowska's extended family includes an archbishop, the primate of Poland, a musician, French politicians, and several writers and statesmen, including Benjamin Franklin.
 Her aunt was the poet Pita Amor.
-She was raised in France by a grandfather who was a writer and a grandmother who would show her negative photos about Mexico, including photographs in National Geographic depicting Africans, saying they were Mexican indigenes, and scaring her and her siblings with stories about cannibalism there.
-Although she maintained a close relationship with her mother until her death, the mother was unhappy about her daughter being labeled a "communist" and refused to read Poniatowska's novel about political activist Tina Modotti.
+She was raised in France by a grandfather who was a writer and a grandmother who showed her unflattering photographs of Mexico, including some in National Geographic depicting Africans, saying they were Mexican indigenes, and scared her and her siblings with stories about cannibalism there.
+Although she maintained a close relationship with her mother until her death, her mother was unhappy about her being labeled a communist and refused to read Poniatowska's novel about political activist Tina Modotti.

-The Second World War broke out in Europe when Poniatowska was a child.
+World War II broke out when Poniatowska was a child.
 The family left Paris when she was nine, going first to the south of the country.
-When the deprivations of the war became too much and the southern part of France, the Zone libre, was invaded by Germany and Italy in 1942, the family left France entirely for Mexico when she was ten years old.
+But the deprivations of the war became too much and the southern part of France, the Zone libre, was invaded by Germany and Italy in 1942, so the family left for Mexico when she was ten years old.
 Her father remained in France to fight, participating later in D-Day in Normandy.

 Poniatowska began her education in France at Vouvray on the Loire.
-After arriving in Mexico, she continued at the Liceo Franco-Mexicano, then at Eden Hall and high school at the Sacred Heart Covent in the late 1940s.
+After arriving in Mexico, she continued at the Liceo Franco-Mexicano, then at Eden Hall and the Sacred Heart Convent in the late 1940s.
 In 1953, she returned to Mexico, where she learned to type, but she never went to university.
 Instead, she began working at the Excélsior newspaper.

-Poniatowska is trilingual, speaking Spanish, English and French.
-Growing up, French was her primary language and was spoken the most at home.
-She learned her Spanish from her nanny and people on the streets during her time in Mexico as a young girl.
+Poniatowska is trilingual, speaking Spanish, English, and French.
+French was her primary language and was spoken the most at home.
+She learned Spanish from her nanny and people on the streets during her time in Mexico as a young girl.